SPMIC-UoN/TIP4TMS/README.md

 <a id="background-threshold-definition"></a>
 ## Background Threshold Definition

-Another mandatory input to the BRIGhTMIND pipeline is an integer number defining the threshold between background and foreground in the T1-weighted structural image.
+Another mandatory input to the TIP4TMS pipeline is an integer number defining the threshold between background and foreground in the T1-weighted structural image.
 In general terms, the procedure to determine this number is as follows:

 1. Open the file `<brc_output_path>/<subject id>/analysis/anatMRI/T1/processed/data/T1.nii.gz` in your favourite NIFTI image viewer.